prmr/SoftwareDesign/modules/Module-02.md

 without further thinking, we are rewarded with a moderately cryptic compilation error.
 This should not be surprising, though, because how exactly is a library method supported to know how we want to sort our cards?
 Not only is it impossible for the designers of library methods to anticipate all the user-defined types that can be invented, but even for a given type like `Card`, different orderings are possible (e.g., by rank, then suit, or vice-versa).

 The [Comparable](http://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html) interface helps solve this problem by defining a piece of behavior related specifically to the comparison of objects, in the form of a single `int compareTo(T)` method.
-Given the existence of this interface, the internal implementation of `Collections.shuffle` can now rely on it to compare the objects it should sort.
-You can imagine that the internal code of the `Collections.sort` implementation would have statements like:
+Given the existence of this interface, the internal implementation of `Collections.sort` can now rely on it to compare the objects it should sort.
+You can imagine that the internal code of the `sort` implementation would have statements like:

 ```
 if( object1.compareTo(object2) > 0 )...
 ```

 So here it really does not matter what the object is, *as long as it is comparable with another object*.
 This is a great example of how interfaces and polymorphism support loose coupling: the code of `sort` depends on the *minimum possible* set of behavior required from its argument objects.

-Note that the type-checking mechanism makes it possible for the compiler to detect that a `Stack<Card>` object cannot be passed to `Collections.sort`.
-How this happens is outside the scope of this module because it requires a good understanding of the typing rules for Java generic types, something we will see later.

 To make it possible for us to sort a stack of cards, we therefore have to provide this *comparable* behavior and declare it through an interface implementation indication: